GDPR

 Data Portability

-OpenProject provides means to data controllers in order to receive all personal data connected to the OpenProject instance.
-This encompasses all user and system data (in the form of an SQL dump) as well as a collection of all uploaded files.
+OpenProject enables data controllers to retrieve all personal data connected to the OpenProject instance.
+This encompasses all user and system data (in the form of an SQL dump) including all uploaded files.
 This is now possible by controllers on their own using the backup feature of OpenProject.

 Signing a Data Processing Agreement (DPA) for the Enterprise cloud

-For EU customers it is required by the GDPR to sign a data processing agreement (sometimes called data processing addendum) before using our Enterprise cloud edition.
+Under GDPR, EU customers are required to sign a data processing agreement (sometimes called data processing addendum) before using our Enterprise cloud edition.

 With OpenProject 11.1, we have automated this process in order to reduce manual effort on both sides.
 This way, it is even easier to comply with GDPR.

-Please navigate to -> Administration -> GDPR and you can now online review and sign your DPA document directly within the application.
+Please navigate to Administration -> GDPR and you can now review and sign your DPA document directly within the application.

 Find out more about OpenProject’s security features.